Pillory Beach

 The Pillory Name

-The ‘pillory', similar to the ‘stocks', was a device used to secure a person so they could be subjected to punishment, such as by throwing rotten vegetables at them.
+The pillory, similar to the stocks, was a device used to secure a person so they could be subjected to punishment (such as having rotten vegetables thrown at them).
 It’s not known if this is the reason why Pillory Beach is named as such.

-Although the name largely didn’t catch on, in 1992, Pillory Beach was renamed Guanahani Beach by the Turks and Caicos government in honor of the indigenous Taino’s name for the island of Columbus’s first landfall in the New World.
+Although the name largely didn’t catch on, Pillory Beach was renamed in 1992 to Guanahani Beach by the Turks and Caicos Government.
+This name was chosen in honor of the indigenous Taínos' name for the island where Columbus first made landfall in the New World.
 Most people refer to the beach as Pillory Beach.

 Beach Access